We’ve all heard about the gender pay gap. If you’re a woman, you could be on a lower salary than male co-workers.

 There are many reasons for the pensions gap, including the fact that women are still paid less and are less likely to be in senior leadership positions, resulting in lower pay and lower pension contributions.
 They are more likely to take career breaks for childcare or as an unpaid carer and are more likely to work part time or reduced hours, as well as self-identifying as having lower confidence when it comes to savings and investments.

-Women are more likely to waive rights to a partner’s pension as part of a divorce, despite entitlement to a portion of their husband’s private pension wealth, and are likely to see their annual income fall by almost twice as much as men following the separation.
-With one in four divorces occurring after the age of 50, considering the impact on retirement is really important.
+Women are more likely to waive rights to a partner’s pension as part of a divorce, despite entitlement to a portion of their husband’s private pension wealth, and are likely to see their annual income fall following the separation.
+With one in three divorces occurring after the age of 50, considering the impact on retirement is really important.

 Why is private pension wealth so important, especially when it comes to women’s pensions?